nelsonjchen/userinfofwdbot/README.md

 It improves on the original by displaying the user's ID from more forwarded sources of messages, such as group chats in addition to channels.
 Other than that, it's not much different.

+It also has some guidance for users who have hidden their forwarded messages.
+Not great, but you won't be lost!

 The bot is written for [Cloudflare Workers](https://workers.cloudflare.com).